PRP Treatment Therapy For Hair Loss

-Platelet-rich plasma (PRP) therapy is a relatively new treatment, which is becoming increasing popular and effective treatment for hairloss.
+Platelet-rich plasma (PRP) therapy is a relatively new, natural, non-surgical treatment, which is becoming an increasing popular and effective treatment for hair loss.

 Blood is taken from a patient and placed into a centrifugal machine to separate the red blood cells from the plasma that contains platelets.
-The PRP, containing a high concentration of platelets, is injected into areas of the scalp that show hair thinning.
+The PRP plasma, containing a high concentration of platelets, is injected into areas of the scalp that show hair thinning.
 This stimulates hair growth by encouraging the rejuvenation of follicles and also extending the growth cycle of the hair for both men and women.

 PRP Therapy Procedure

 How Exactly Does PRP for Hair Loss Work?